-Changes in accounting policies:
+Change in accounting policies:

 Effective December 31, 2004, we early adopted the amendment to CICA Handbook Section 3860, "Financial Instruments - Presentation and Disclosure," which requires a portion of the LYONs to be presented as liabilities and not as equity.
-We have retroactively restated the first three quarters of 2004 and prior periods.
-The impact to net loss was \$3.7 million for the first quarter of 2004.
-See note 2(r)(ii) to the 2004 Consolidated Financial Statements and note 2(i) to the March 31, 2005 Interim Consolidated Financial Statements.
+We have retroactively restated 2004 and prior periods.
+The impact for the second quarter and first half of 2004 was a net gain of \$17.6 million and \$13.9 million, respectively.
+See note 2(r)(ii) to the 2004 Consolidated Financial Statements and note 2(i) to the June 30, 2005 Interim Consolidated Financial Statements.